Inventory and staffing

 Retailers have to take risks other businesses don’t – in particular, buying and storing products that you may never sell.
 Bricks-and-mortar stores have the added challenge of maintaining staff to keep that inventory moving.

 As a small business, you can’t afford to wear storage costs or write-off unsold goods.
-And you’re probably spending too much time juggling staff rosters or filling in for people when they skip a shift.
+And you’re also probably spending too much time juggling staff rosters or filling in for people when they skip a shift.

 Retail management software can take the pain away

 About half of small businesses track inventory manually.
-It’s mistake-prone work and, because it’s labour intensive, the job often gets bumped when the shop gets busy.
+It’s error-prone work and, because it’s labour intensive, the job often gets bumped when the shop gets busy.
 The right software can automate the process – updating your records in real time as stock is bought and sold.

 Staff management can also be handled through apps to save hours of scheduling headaches, while helping keep employees happy and engaged.